AdXR-io/AdXR/README.md

 # Developer Tools For Spatial Advertising

-The AdXR SDK is a Swift library that [brief description of what your library does].
+The AdXR SDK is a Swift library that allows for the monetization of Vision Pro developer apps by embedding spatial video advertisements.

 ## Table of Contents
 - [Features](#features)